Universal-Basic-Compute/serenissima/backend/docs/ais.md

 1. Notifications generated by AI actions
 2. Transaction records showing AI economic activity
-3. The Airtable database, which stores all AI user data and actions
+3. The Airtable database, which stores all AI citizen data and actions

 If needed, administrators can adjust AI behavior by:
 1. Modifying the parameters in the AI scripts (e.g., bid multipliers, frequency of actions)
-2. Adding or removing the `IsAI` flag from specific users
+2. Adding or removing the `IsAI` flag from specific citizens
 3. Manually intervening in specific transactions or bids

 ## Conclusion